smellman/presentation/svgmap.md

 We tried an implementation, but it currently doesn't work.

-All codeis also available on Github: [https://github.com/Georepublic/mozilla-central](https://github.com/Georepublic/mozilla-central).
+All code is also available on Github: [https://github.com/Georepublic/mozilla-central](https://github.com/Georepublic/mozilla-central).

 ---